micheleangioni/support/README.md

 ## Installation

-Support can be installed through Composer, just include `"michele-angioni/support": "dev-master"` to your composer.json.
+Support can be installed through Composer, just include `"michele-angioni/support": "~1.2"` to your composer.json and run `composer update` or `composer install`.

-## Module summary
+## Modules summary

-Support consists of the following features: Cache, Repositories, Semaphore, an Helpers class and new custom validators.
+Support consists of the following features: Repositories, Cache, Presenters, Semaphores, an Helpers class and new custom validators.
 In addition Support comes with several new custom exceptions.

 ## Configuration